-In the Communication Disorders program at the University of Nebraska at Kearney, you will learn basic scientific processes involved in human communication, including anatomy and physiology of speech, hearing, and language.
-Students will also be introduced to related disorders.
-Expert faculty at UNK will provide a program that combines excellent classroom learning and opportunities to engage in research and professional activities.
+In the Communication Disorders degree program at the UNK. you will learn the basic scientific processes involved in human communication, including anatomy and physiology of speech, hearing, and language.
+You will also be introduced to related disorders.
 This program will prepare you with knowledge and skills to competently serve patients of all ages with impairments in communication.
-After the degree requirements are completed, you will be competitive for elite graduate programs across the country.

 Credit Hours